Hallucination Goggles

 The Process

-As usual, we survey similar projects to guide our own design.
-Our objective is simple: we want to be able to completely fill a human’s field of view with a uniform color of light.
-We would like to be able to control the color the of the light, and to control the intensity.
-This should all be possible with off-the-shelf components.
+As usual, I surveyed similar projects to guide my design.
+The objective was simple: completely fill a human’s field of view with a uniform color of light.
+The user should be able to control the color of the light, and to control the intensity.

 1. Choose a suitable light source